2022 Mercedes-Benz C-Class Makes India Debut Ahead Of Launch | CarDekho.com

 Prices will be announced on May 10, expected to start from Rs 55 lakh onwards.

-The sixth-generation of the Mercedes-Benz C-Class made its global debut in 2021 and is now in India.
-It is already in production ahead of its upcoming launch on May 10, and it has now been officially unveiled with market-specific details.
+The sixth-generation model of the Mercedes-Benz C-Class made its global debut in 2021 and is now in India.
+It is already in production and is scheduled for market launch on May 10, and has now been officially unveiled with market-specific details.

 The latest C-Class looks like a downsized S-Class in terms of its design while being offered with similar levels of technology.
-It has also grown in size, being 65mm longer, 10mm wider and has increased its ground clearance by 7mm.
+It has also grown in size (compared with its predecessor), being 65mm longer, 10mm wider and has 7mm more road clearance.
 Furthermore, the wheelbase is now longer by 25mm and Mercedes states that 21mm of that has been dedicated to making the rear seats more spacious.

 All variants get updated powertrains with an integrated starter motor (48V mild-hybrid tech) as standard across all of them for improved fuel economy.
 Here are the engine-wise specifications of each: